iciamyplant/client_side_attack/README.md

 Vous pouvez configurer BeEF pour créer des cookies persistants sur la machine victime qui survivront à une simple suppression du cache des cookies.
 Tant que la machine cible a une fenêtre de navigateur ouverte exécutant le code de crochet BeEF, l'attaquant aura accès au navigateur des victimes.
 C'est pendant cette fenêtre qu'un attaquant devrait lancer des exploits supplémentaires à partir du cadre BeEF pour maintenir une connexion persistante après la fermeture de la fenêtre du navigateur.

+You can configure BeEF to create persistent cookies on the victim machine that will survive a simple cookie-cache clearing.
+So long as the target machine has a browser window open running the BeEF hook code, the attacker will have access to the victims browser.
+It is during this window an attacker would have to initiate additional exploits from within the BeEF framework to maintain a persistent connection after the browser window is closed.

 # III - En pratique